rockstartraders/net2shell/README.md

  ### Screenshot

- 1. I remove other information via this screenshot such as IP address and machine name and hostname.
+ 1. I remove other information via this screenshot such as IP address, machine name and hostname.
  <br>

   ![alt text](net2shell.png)